dprado981/InstagramClone/README.md

   - [x] Tapping on a post's username or profile photo goes to that user's profile page
   - [x] User Profile shows posts in a grid view
 - [ ] User can comment on a post and see all comments for each post in the post details screen.
-- [ ] User can like a post and see number of likes for each post in the post details screen.
+- [x] User can like a post and see number of likes for each post in the post details screen.

 The following **additional** features are implemented:

 - [x] Allows for smooth navigation using back button

-Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
-2.

 ## Video Walkthrough